 Only Twenty-Four Hours in Milan, Italy?
 No problem because I’ve got an Epic Itinerary for You!

 Twenty-Four hours in Milan Italy sounds like a total drag.
 I mean, it’s too long to just sit there, waiting around, sniffing armpits and watching the grass grow.
 Okay, in fairness you’re probably not doing the armpit thing but no one wants to sit there, bored to death on their vacation.
-And
+I mean, it’s not enough time to head to Italy’s beautiful Lake Como.

 Well, if you’re anything like me, the answer is a ton because I probably suffer from undiagnosed case of ADD.
 Kidding, I don’t have ADD, just a whole lot of energy that helps me see a ton of wicked awesome stuff in an insanely short amount of time.
 So gut check time, “What do you do when there’s a bomb on a bus?”
 Oh wait, that’s Speed, not this blog post.
 Sorry, me and Keanu go WAY back before that Wild Cat Sandra Bullock.